juju-solutions/charmguardian/README.md

 ## Notes

-* Right now all testing is done using the local provider (see TODO)
 * When testing a charm, if the charm is included in any bundles, the tests for those bundles will be run also, using the version of the charm under test.